Rob Krider hosts the Club Racer show on GoRacingTV.com which shows racers the how-to for car prep.

-Every racer has an ?off-season? to do list.
-It is usually those few items that didn?t get taken care of during the year because other matters were more pressing (like an engine throwing the piston out of the side of the block).
+Every racer has an off-season to do list.
+It is usually those few items that did not get taken care of during the year because other matters were more pressing (like an engine throwing the piston out of the side of the block).
 In the winter, you can finally get around to maybe throwing in some S Gear gauges or updating your old racing harnesses with new ones from I/O Port Racing Supplies.
-Or, if you?re not in the mood to hang around the garage and stress out about how hard your unused Hoosier tires are getting in the off-season, you can always numb your mind with some Mexican beers and think about summer.
+Or, if you are not in the mood to hang around the garage and stress out about how hard your unused Hoosier tires are getting in the off-season, you can always numb your mind with some Mexican beers and think about summer.
 Of course, in California, winter is summer, so we skip all of our off-season to do lists, go to the beach and procrastinate.
-It is a good time to kick back, turn on the iPad and flip through the National Auto Sport Association?s (NASA?s) new e-magazine called SpeedNews.
-Yes, I?m glad you asked, you will see coverage from Speed:Sport:Life in future issues.
+It is a good time to kick back, turn on the iPad and flip through the National Auto Sport Association (NASA) new e-magazine called SpeedNews.
+Yes, I am glad you asked, you will see coverage from Speed:Sport:Life in future issues.

 No amount of JB Weld is going to fix the hole in this engine block.

 Panic Planet, that is where I am currently living right now.
 With a Nissan SR20DE engine block with a gaping whole in it (after a season-ending-rod-throwing-failure at a 7-hour enduro with ChumpCar at Laguna Seca) I am merely 120 hours from taking the first green flag of the season.
 The problem is the engine in my car is currently out of my car which is the wrong place to make it go fast.
 So I threw up some cameras borrowed from the guys at GoRacingTV.com and filmed a time lapse of me pulling the engine out of my Nissan Motorsports Sentra SE-R. No, you will not learn anything from watching it, other than to learn that I am not much of a mechanic.
 Check out the video here.

 A little help from Addy Krider got the engine out of the car.